Mbakaou Hydroelectric Power Station: Overview

 IED Invest, an IPP headquartered in Francheville, France.
 The power generated here is sold to Eneo Cameroon, the national public electric utility company.

 The power generated at this power station is evacuated via a 40 km long 30 kV medium voltage transmission line from the power station to an Eneo Cameroon substation, where the energy enters the national electricity grid.

 History

 Construction began in September 2019.
 The completed mini hydro installation was commercially commissioned in December 2021.

 Construction costs and funding

-The construction cost was reported as €6.8 million million.
+The construction cost was reported as €6.8 million (XaF 4.5 billion).
 Funding for the project was sourced from the European Union, French Facility for Global Environment and the BGFIBank Group, headquartered in Libreville, Gabon.

 Other consideration

 There is a possibility of increasing capacity at this power station in the future, to 2.8 megawatts.